hucker/bstruct/readme.md

 ## Format Strings

-The format strings used to initialize `StructLib` are made up of space-separated parts.
+The format strings used to initialize `LibStruct` are made up of space-separated parts.
 Each part represents a type to be packed/unpacked.
 Supported types include: